 Not all cancers respond well to radiotherapy.
 So other treatments such as surgery, chemotherapy, hormone therapy or targeted cancer drugs may be more help.

-You need to talk to your own specialist to find out the best choice of treatment in your case.
+Your specialist will talk to you about the best choice of treatment in your case.

 You might also need to have a plastic mould made to keep you still during the treatment sessions.
 The time between planning and starting treatment can vary from a few days to a few weeks.